TV & FILMS

 The Cove (2009)

-Using state-of-the-art equipment, a group of activists, led by renowned dolphin trainer Ric O’Barry, infiltrated a cove near Taijii, Japan, to expose a shocking instance of animal abuse and a severe threat to human health.
+A group of activists, under the direction of well-known dolphin trainer Ric O’Barry, infiltrated a cove close to Taiji, Japan, using cutting-edge tools to uncover shocking evidence of animal abuse and a serious threat to human health.

 Cobain: Montage of Heck (2015)